 Oh wait – there’s more!
 Colorado is home to a wide array of scenic spots.
 These amazing Colorado views still show off the best of the Centennial State, but they have a few wow factors that put them in a league of their own.

 Did you know that the largest sand dunes in the Americas are actually in Colorado?

 These unique, towering dunes butt right against the beautiful Sangre de Cristo mountains.
 Seeing the juxtaposition between the sea of sand and some of Colorado’s mightiest peaks will take your breath away.

-Spring offers a great time to visit, because the natural spring from which these dunes have been build is running at it’s highest.
+Spring offers a great time to visit because the natural spring from which these dunes have been built is running at its highest.